 Cyclopaat’s life being what it is, this is yet another project dedicated to his idiotic cycling adventures.

-The guys at The Col Collective provide great short movies on them, in which it looks even easier to climb a giant like the Bonette than Cyclopaat can possibly make up writing about it, so they’ll be added as they become available.
+The guys at The Col Collective provide great short movies on them, in which it looks even easier to climb a giant like the Bonette, than Cyclopaat can possibly make up writing about it, so they’re added if available.

 Anyway, have fun – or walk away while you still can – and feel free to share this page with your enemies…